-Looking for the best Dodge Charger model year?
+Looking for the top Dodge Charger model year?
 Our guide cuts through the noise, highlighting the stars and warning you off the duds.

-We’ve crunched the numbers on reliability, performance, and value across the 6th and 7th generations.
+We’ve analyzed the figures on reliability, performance, and value across the 6th and 7th generations.

-Drawing from extensive research and owner feedback, we’ll show you which years shine and which fall flat.
+Drawing from comprehensive research and owner feedback, we’ll show you which years shine and which fall flat.

 Let’s dive in.